 Do I need to contact anyone to arrange for a proctor?

-Students need to contact IIT Online Support Services to confirm a testing location or proctor availability.
+Students need to contact the Office of Digital Learning Support Services to confirm a testing location or proctor availability.
 Contact support for exams at email@example.com or call 312.567.3460

 Exams outside of the Chicago Area are typically administered at Community College Testing Centers.
 Exams within the Chicago Area are typically administered at the Main Campus, Rice Campus, or Moffett Campus.
 At locations outside of the U.S., the online staff will work with the student to identify an acceptable testing location.
 NOTE: There may be additional fees associated with proctoring exams which are paid directly to third-party testing locations or online proctors.